Sunny-Ojo/sunny-ojo/README.md

 - Applied KISS and DRY principles for efficient MySQL handling
 - Webhooks + Stripe for a full end-to-end checkout flow

-#### ⚙️ [Admin & Frontend Dashboards]
-> Laravel + Inertia + React

-- Built internal dashboards with authentication, roles, and API usage
-- Used Inertia.js to blend Laravel backend and React frontend smoothly
-- Secured all routes with Laravel Sanctum

 ---

 ### 💼 Experience